ithinkido/PiPlot/README.md

 # PiPlot
 ***
-The PiPlot is a hardware shield that adds RS232 connectivity with full serial hardware flow control to your Pi.
-It comes in two form factors.
-The PiPlot ZERO and the PiPlot Universal.
+The PiPlot is a hardware shield that adds RS232 connectivity with serial hardware flow control to your Pi.
+It was designed to eliminate the need for USB -> Serial adapters and null modem cables when connecting to vintage plotters.
 This page has useful info on setting up your Pi for use with the PiPlot shield.
-It enables hardware flow control using the on board serial port /dev/ttyAMA0.
-It has been tested on the Pi4, Pi3b+,Pi Zero W and Pi Zero 2 W running (Raspbian) PiOS Lite which is well suited to running on the Pi ZERO and a good match for this project.
-I would highly recomend the Pi Zero 2 for this project as it makes for a compact, clean and fast solution.
+The shiled enables hardware flow control using the Pi GPIO serial port /dev/ttyAMA0.
+It has been tested on the Pi4, Pi3b+,Pi Zero W and Pi Zero 2 W running (Raspbian) PiOS Lite.
+I would highly recomend the Pi Zero 2 W for this project, as it makes for a fast and compact solution.

 ## The quick and easy  way
 If you are running the recomended (Raspbian) PiOS, this simple one liner will do all of the steps below: